seL4/camkes-tool/docs/index.md

 **Port**

 > The interface type that represents shared memory semantics.
-This was previously referred to as 'dataport', but an attempt has been made to use that term only for the dependency of a component on a port in the sources.
-Some other documentation may still use 'dataport' to refer to one of these interfaces.

 **Procedure**

 > An interface with function call semantics.
-This was previously referred to as just 'interface.'
-This older terminology is deprecated.
 Procedures consist of a series of methods that can be invoked independently.

 **Provides**